in-the-keyhole/openshift-cicd/README.md

 Once we have imported the image, we have to allow other project to pull image from the `my-openshift` project.

-To simplify this management, we can also add the ability to all service account in project `project-a` to pull image from project `my-openshift`:
+To simplify this management, we can also add the ability to all service accounts in project `project-a` to pull image from project `my-openshift`:

 ```sh
 oc policy add-role-to-group system:image-puller system:serviceaccounts:project-a -n my-openshift